zenqst/ST-Bank/README.md

 - Dynamic coin price updates with random growth or decline
 - Purchase of boxes (inventory items)
 - Profile view with real-time balances
-- Coin price logging to Google Sheets
-- Admin notifications and controls
 - Telegram bot interaction for all commands

 ---